rahulmuralitechnology/Stack/React_js.md

 };
 ```

-Each function makes a request

-I apologize, it seems my previous response was cut off.
-Here's the continuation:

 Each function makes a request to the API using the `fetch` function with the appropriate HTTP method and request body.
 The `createData` function makes a POST request to the API with the values in the `formData` state.
 The `updateData` function makes a PUT request to the API with the values in the `formData` state and the ID of the todo item to be updated.
 The `deleteData` function makes a DELETE request to the API with the ID of the todo item to be deleted.

 After each request is completed, the `getData` function is called to update the `data` state with the new list of todos.